opendocsg/slw-judgments-backfill/2017_SGHC(I)_6/report.md

 111    The Defendants submit that the obligation under cl 3.9 of the 2010 CSAs was inextricably

-linked to and dependent on KSC’s reciprocal obligation to pay for the coal supplied. [note: 125] In this regard, they rely on J W Carter, _Carter’s Breach of Contract_ (LexisNexis Butterworths, 2011) (“ _Carter’s Breach of Contract_ ”) at paras 1-08 to 1-17 and _Tan Jin Sin and another v Lim Quee Choo_ [2009] 2 SLR(R) 938 (“ _Tan Jin Sin_ ”).
+linked to and dependent on KSC’s reciprocal obligation to pay for the coal supplied. [note: 125] In this regard, they rely on J W Carter, _Carter’s Breach of Contract_ (LexisNexis Butterworths, 2011) (“ _Carter’s Breach of Contract_ ”) at paras 1-08 to 1-17 and _Tan Jin Sin and another v Lim Quee Choo_ <span class="citation">[2009] 2 SLR(R) 938</span> (“ _Tan Jin Sin_ ”).
 The Defendants also submit that a buyer’s obligation to pay and a seller’s obligation to deliver goods are concurrent conditions; in other words, each party’s obligation depends on the other’s readiness and willingness to perform their corresponding obligation.
 For this submission, the Defendants cite _Morton v Lamb_ (1797) 7 TR 125 (“ _Morton_ ”), _The Aktor_ [2008] All ER (Comm) 784 (“ _The Aktor_ ”) at [67], _Chitty_ at para 13-029 and _The Law of Contract in Singapore_ (Andrew Phang Boon Leong gen ed) (Academy Publishing, 2012) (“ _The Law of Contract in Singapore_ ”) at para 16.028.
 The Defendants accordingly aver that Bara and FSP’s obligations to supply coal did not arise unless and until KSC stood ready and willing to perform its corresponding obligation to pay for coal.

 _Our Decision_